aurorascharff/aurorascharff.no/src/content/blog/implementing-feature-flagging-with-nextjs-app-router.md

 export type FeatureSchemaType = Yup.InferType<typeof featureSchema>;
 ```

-We will also create a `env.mjs` file to validate the environment variables:
+Then we will create a `env.mjs` file to validate the environment variables:

 ```js
 import { featureSchema } from '@/validations/envSchema';